WPChill/download-monitor/readme.txt

 == Changelog ==

+= 4.0.6: March 8, 2018 =
+* Tweak: Fixed a bug in the version-list template, correct version links are now displayed.

 = 4.0.5: February 21, 2018 =
 * Tweak: Fixed a bug that caused the "Add file" button to not appear on the Add New Download screen.
 * Tweak: Fixed a bug that caused the crc32b hash not to be saved when adding a download via the 'Quick-add Download' option.